-Why Does Curly Hair Cost More To Cut?
+Q: Why Does Curly Hair Cost More To Cut?

 iStockphoto/PeopleImages

-The reasons curly haircuts often cost a pretty penny
+The reasons curly haircuts often cost a pretty penny.

 I spent much of my youth trying to get curly hair.
 I had some natural wave, but I had to coax it out with a gallon of spray gel (it was the 80s and 90s; the crunch factor was acceptable) and a diffuser (or “diffusa,” as I still say with my Long Island accent).
 In the 3rd grade, I begged my hairstylist mom for a perm.
 She consented (but refused to do the job herself).
 My stylist used the smallest rollers to give me a head full of poodle-like coils.
 I was thrilled.
 I kept perming for years but eventually settled on a looser spiral.
-While I wasn’t footing the hair salon bill back in those days (thanks, Mom!), it was clear that getting — and maintaining — curly hair costs money.
+While I wasn’t footing the hair salon bill back in those days (thanks, Mom!), it was clear that getting—and maintaining—curly hair costs money.

 And, perhaps, no one knows this better than a woman who has natural curls.

-So, what’s really behind the cost of curly hair?
+Q: What’s really behind the cost of curly hair?

-• Time: Here’s a little-known fact: Your stylist may block out two appointment slots for a curly haircut.
-“When I do a curly cut, you're with me for about an hour, maybe a little bit more,” says Cusamano.
+• Time: Here’s a little-known fact: Your stylist may block two appointment slots for a curly haircut.
+“When I do a curly cut, you're with me for about an hour, maybe a little bit more,” says Cusumano.
 “With a regular haircut, you’re in and out of the chair in a half-hour.”
 But why do curls take longer?
 “Curls are three-dimensional and live in space, so they require a special skill set for a polished result,” says Marshall.
 You’re paying for that extra time that your stylist could’ve had another head in the chair.

-Ok, so what if you really can’t swing it?
+Q: Ok, so what if you really can’t swing it?

 Previous